 Each simulation will be debriefed and all students will be given appropriate feedback.
 The NMJC Nursing Program utilizes the Simulation Template downloaded from http://sirc.nln.org with the permission of National League for Nursing and Laerdal Medical.

-All students are expected to be present for their Simulation time.
-Failure to attend a simulation will result in having to make up the hours dedicated to simulation.
-This will include activities of which are at the discretion of the faculty.
+All students are expected to be on time and present for their Simulation.
+Failure to attend or being late to a simulation will result in having to make up the simulation hours.
+Refer to Clinical/Simulation Attendance Policy.